 Chores are a great way to teach kids responsibility, independence, and self-sufficiency.
-Getting started with kids assigned chores can be challenging, but getting organized can help.
-Use one of these chore charts for kids to get started.
+Getting started with kids assigned chores can be challenging, but organization can help.
+Use one of these chore charts for kids to begin.

 At the beginning of this school year our family began a new morning routine.